Oral and Maxillofacial Surgery

 Period of Training:

-The period of training is four years and will consist of a minimum of 48 weeks each year.
+The period of training is four years and consists of a minimum of 48 weeks each year.

 Mon - Fri: 8 a.m. - 4 p.m.